Carrow Works

-Carrow Works is a former factory site in Norwich previously owned by condiment manufacturer Colman's.
-The site covers 40 acres, and several of the buildings within its bounds are Grade II listed, as well as the Grade I listed Carrow Abbey.
-In production for 165 years, the site has been referred to as "historic" due to its impact on the industry and character of Norwich.
+Carrow Works is a former factory site in Norwich, England previously owned by condiment manufacturer Colman's.
+The site covers 40 acres, and several of the buildings within its bounds are Grade II listed including Carrow House.
+The house's Grade II* listed conservatory, as well as the Grade I listed Carrow Abbey, also exist within its bounds.
+In production for 165 years, the site has had an historic impact on the industry and character of Norwich.

 Background

 In 1146, Stephen, King of England granted land in Carrow (then known as Carhowe) to the nuns of the Church of St Mary and St John for the founding of a Benedictine priory.
 At a point between 1503 and 1535, Isobell Wygun, its penultimate prioress, built a new house for herself, substantially reworking the priory's west range.
 However, after the dissolution of the monasteries, the priory largely fell into ruin, apart from the prioress' house which had been given to Sir John Shelton by Henry VIII.
 It came to be known as Carrow Abbey, changing ownership several times before being acquired by a Norwich surgeon, Philip Martineau, in 1811.